The weather depends on lots of different factors: wind speed, cloudiness, pressure, humidity, and others.

 Learn more about MyOcean weather model in the Windy.app blog

-Get the list to all world's major weather models, including the ones, which are not used in the Windy.app such as UM (United Kingdom Met Office), CFS (Climate Forecast System), ALADIN (Aire Limitée Adaptation Dynamique Développement InterNational), and others.
+Get the list of all world's major weather models, including the ones, that are not used in the Windy.app such as UM by UK Met Office, GEM by Canadian Meteorological Center, ALADIN by Météo-France, and others.

 Text: Windy.app team